Artisan-Lab/tag-std/pre-RFC.md

 To avoid the misuse of unsafe code, Rust developers are encouraged to provide clear safety comments for unsafe APIs.
 While these comments are generally human-readable, they can be ambiguous and laborious to write.
 Even the current best practices in the Rust standard library are somewhat ad hoc and informal.
 Moreover, safety comments are often repetitive and may be perceived as less important than the code itself, which makes them error-prone and increases the risk that reviewers may overlook inaccuracies or missing safety requirements.

-For instance, here's a severe problem in review or audit as time goes by: when safety requirements changed on an API, function callers and people are unaware of the change.
-This is quite a safety hazard and risk for downstream crates whose safety comments are out of date since the change from upstream API.
-So we need to improve the practice of writing safety comments by making it machine readable and checkable in the form of safety tags.
+For instance, a severe problem might occur if safety requirements of an API are changed as time goes by, downstream API users may be unaware of the change and suffers security risks.
+Therefore, we need to improve the current practice of writing safety comments by making it checkable in the form of safety tags.
 We want these tags to be
-* accessible to read and write for human: if a tag is defined but missing on callsites, lints will be emitted to help the coder and reviewers assess safety requirements.
+* Competible with existing safety documents: the safety tags are expressive to represent existing safety comments, especially in the form of rustdoc HTML pages as seen today.
-* composable enough to piece together safety comments for readers, especially on rustdoc HTML pages as seen today.
+* Accessible to both developers and compiler tools: if a tag is defined but missing on callsites, lints will be emitted to help the coder and reviewers assess safety requirements.
-* versioned: revised tags are in need of checking throughout the whole dependency graph to solve the problem brought by evolution of safety requirements.
+* Versioned: revised tags are in need of checking throughout the whole dependency graph to solve the problem brought by evolution of safety requirements.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation